jgraving/DeepPoseKit/README.md

 You have just found DeepPoseKit.
 ------------
-DeepPoseKit is a Python API for pose estimation with deep learning built on [Keras](https://github.com/keras-team/keras) and [Tensorflow](https://github.com/tensorflow/tensorflow).
-We provide a high-level interface with a GUI for annotating images, a pipeline for data augmentation, and a simple API for initializing, training, and evaluating pose estimation models.
+DeepPoseKit is a high-level API for pose estimation with deep learning written in Python and built using [Keras](https://github.com/keras-team/keras) and [Tensorflow](https://github.com/tensorflow/tensorflow).
+Use DeepPoseKit if you need:

+- tools for selecting and annotating images or video frames with user-defined keypoints
+- a straightforward but flexible data augmentation pipeline
+- a Keras-like interface for initializing, training, and evaluating pose estimation models
+- easy-to-use methods for saving and loading models and making predictions on new data

+DeepPoseKit was developed with a focus on usability, as being able to go from idea to result with the least possible delay is key to doing good research.

 The code for DeepPoseKit is *coming soon*.
 We are working hard to make it ready for public use.
 For now you can [check out our preprint](https://www.biorxiv.org/content/10.1101/620245v3) to find out more.